operator-framework/operator-sdk/doc/user/install-operator-sdk.md

 ## Install from Homebrew (MacOS)

-Alternatively, if you are using [Homebrew][homebrew_tool], you can install the SDK CLI tool with the following command:
+If you are using [Homebrew][homebrew_tool], you can install the SDK CLI tool with the following command:

 ```sh
 $ brew install operator-sdk